-6. Standards issued but not yet effective
+Standards issued but not yet effective

-The following are standards and interpretations that are issued but not yet effective up to the date of issuance of the Group's financial statements.
+The standards and interpretations that are issued but not yet effective up to the date of issuance of the Group's and the Company's financial statements are disclosed below.
 The Group and the Company intend to adopt these standards, if applicable, when they become effective.

-Description Effective for annual periods beginning on or after Description beginning on or arter Amendments to MFRS 119: Defined Benefit Plans: Employee Contributions 1 July 2014 Annual Improvements to MFRSs 2010-2012 Cycle 1 July 2014 Annual Improvements to MFRSs 2011-2013 Cycle 1 July 2014 Annual Improvements to MFRSs 2012-2014 Cycle 1 January 2016 Amendments to MFRS 116 and MFRS 138: Clarification of Acceptable Methods of Depreciation and Amortisation 1 January 2016 Amendments to MFRS 116 and 141 Agriculture: Bearer Plants 1 January 2016 Amendments to MFRS 10 and MFRS 128: Sale or Contribution of of Assets between an Investor and its Associate or Joint Venture 1 January 2016 Amendments to MFRS 11: Accounting for Acquisitions of Interests in Joint Operations 1 January 2016 Amendments to MFRS 127: Equity Method in Separate Financia I Statements 1 January 2016 Amendments to MFRS 101: Disclosure Initiatives 1 January 2016 Amendments to MFRS 10, MFRS 12 and MFRS 128: Investment t Entities: Applying the Consolidation Exception 1 January 2016 MFRS 14: Regulatory Deferral Accounts 1 January 2016 MFRS 15: Revenue from Contracts with Customers 1 January 2017 MFRS 9: Financial Instruments 1 January 2018
+Description Effective for annual periods beginning on or after Annual Improvements to MFRSs 2012 - 2014 Cycle 1 January 2016 Amendments to MFRS 116 and MFRS 138: Clarification of Acceptab le Methods of Depreciation and Amortisation 1 January 2016 Amendments to MFRS 116 and MFRS 141: Agriculture: Bearer Plant s 1 January 2016 Amendments to MFRS 10 and MFRS 128: Sale or Contribution of As sets between an Investor and its Associate or Joint Venture Deferred Amendments to MFRS 11: Accounting for Acquisitions of Interests in Joint Operations 1 January 2016 Amendments to MFRS 127: Equity Method in Separate Financial Statements 1 January 2016 Amendments to MFRS 101: Disclosure Initiatives 1 January 2016 Amendments to MFRS 10, MFRS 12 and MFRS 128: Investment Entities: Applying the Consolidation Exception 1 January 2016 MFRS 14 Regulatory Deferral Accounts 1 January 2016 MFRS 15 Revenue from Contracts with Customers 1 January 2018 MFRS 9 Financial Instruments 1 January 2018